tushcmd/tushcmd/README.md

 ## 🚀 About Me
 I'm a passionate software engineer with a strong background in creating sleek and reliable web applications.
 Skilled in modern frontend and backend technologies, with a keen eye for design and user experience.
 Committed to building scalable, high-performance products that solve real-world problems and benefit humanity.

-My goal is to create software thats used by millions.
+My goal is to create software that's used by millions.

 ## Technical Skills